UK Export Finance

 The Export Credits Guarantee Department (ECGD), branded as UK Export Finance (UKEF), is the export credit agency and a ministerial department of the Government of the United Kingdom.

-In 1920, UKEF had a maximum total exposure of just £26 million.
-Today, its maximum commitment stands at £50 billion.
+In 1920, the ECGD had a maximum total exposure of just £26 million.
+Today, its maximum commitment stands at £80 billion.

+History

+The department was established in 1919 to promote UK exports, lost during the submarine blockade of World War I.

 Activities

+Powers

-ECGD derives its powers from the Export and Investment Guarantees Act 1991 (c.
+UKEF derives its powers from the Export and Investment Guarantees Act 1991 (c.
 67) and undertakes its activities in accordance with specific consent from HM Treasury.
-ECGD was established in 1919 to promote UK exports, lost during the submarine blockade of World War I.
+The UK Government states that:

 In recent years we have supported business in the aerospace, automotive, construction, healthcare, industrial processing, oil and gas, petrochemical, water treatment, and satellite sectors.